 With Productboard, they’re now able to make data-driven prioritization decisions based on real user insights and clear strategic criteria, and rally their entire organization around those decisions.
 The Portal is the final piece of the puzzle, because now product managers have a way to interact directly with their user base and collect feedback at scale.

 With Salesforce for sales, Marketo for marketing, Zendesk for support, JIRA for engineering, and Workday for human resources, it could be lamented that product managers are the last business function to get a dedicated solution of their own.
 But we’d be remiss not to mention the growing number of roadmapping utilities and user feedback forums on the market.

-The former are designed to help product managers share attractive product plans with stakeholders and end users, but rarely help PMs decide what features should make it onto the roadmap in the first place.
-User feedback and feature voting forums have existed even longer, but have a poor reputation for collecting low quality user inputs, and unreliable data due to bandwagon behavior and virtuous cycles where popular features are the best positioned to collect additional upvotes.
+The former are designed to help product managers share attractive product plans with stakeholders and end-users, but rarely help PMs decide what features should make it onto the roadmap in the first place.
+User feedback and feature voting forums have existed even longer, but have a poor reputation for collecting low-quality user inputs and unreliable data due to bandwagon behavior and virtuous cycles where popular features are the best positioned to collect additional upvotes.
 Meanwhile, as the years go by and certain highly requested features remain unbuilt due to infeasibility or poor strategic alignment, the complaints grow ever-louder from users who feel their requests have fallen on deaf ears.
-As a PM from a renowned Valley startup quipped:
+As a PM from a renowned Silicon Valley startup quipped:

 “Today’s feature voting forums might as well be called ‘disappointment forums’.”

 With the Portal, Productboard overcomes limitations of all previous roadmapping and feature voting solutions.